 Some may praise magnesium oxide because it contains around 60% of magnesium.
 This has led to the conclusion that we can get a lot of magnesium from magnesium oxide.
 However, it turns out that it’s not.

 Magnesium oxide is found to have low bioavailability and is poorly absorbed by our body.
 In fact, magnesium oxide is so poorly absorbed by our body that it is estimated that only around 4% of the magnesium is absorbed by our body.
 This means that the rest of the supplement is simply wasted.

 Are There Any Side Effects When Taking Magnesium Supplements?

 While different types of magnesium supplements can cause different side effects, generally, too much magnesium (from supplements) can cause side effects such as diarrhea, abdominal cramping, and nausea.
-Therefore, you must take magnesium supplements in the proper dosage as recommended by the product label or by your doctor.
+Don’t overdo magnesium in any single dose.
+Follow the product label or the guidance of your doctor.

 Which type of magnesium is best?